Wes Craven revitalises the slasher sub-genre, and it’s an absolute scream

 Scream was like a breath of fresh air for the horror genre.
 Thanks to the emergence of VHS as a widely accessible format, horror would experience an explosion in popularity during the 1980s, leading to an inevitable glut of sub-par productions that bled the revolution dry.
 Front-and-centre was the controversial slasher picture, an unprecedented form of cinematic cynicism that rocked a generation.
 Gone were the days of Dracula and Frankenstein, replaced instead by masked killers, drunken teens, and a whole host of sharp implements that lent horror an added sense of realism.
 The fact that the sub-genre was already receiving the spoof treatment as early as 1981 should give you some idea of just how oversaturated the market would become.

 Critics were less than enamoured with the sleazy new wave of imitators looking to cash-in on the popularity of John Carpenter’s low-budget revelation Halloween, a movie that managed a colossal $70,000,000 cumulative worldwide gross from a pittance of approximately $300,000 in a manner reminiscent of George A. Romero’s Night of the Living Dead, which laid the foundations for independent filmmakers a decade prior.
-So fruitful was Carpenter’s masterwork that a whole generation of filmmakers reached for the Steadicam with the hope of stumbling upon their own low-production goldmine, and there was no shortage of producers looking to tap into the home video market on the off chance of recouping a small fortune.
-This resulted in a slew of cornball productions which relied on exploitation, seedy marketing and shock factor to gain relevance, and after the noose of ‘video nasty’ censorship brought an end to the controversy creates cash mantra, the genre grew increasingly tepid, growing moribund as we entered the flaccid ’90s.
+So fruitful was Carpenter’s masterwork that a whole generation of filmmakers reached for the Steadicam with the hope of stumbling upon their own, low-production goldmine, and there was no shortage of producers looking to tap into the home video market on the off chance of recouping a small fortune.
+This resulted in a slew of cornball productions which relied on exploitation, seedy marketing and shock factor to gain relevance, and after the noose of ‘video nasty‘ censorship brought an end to the controversy creates cash mantra, the genre grew increasingly bloodless, turning moribund as we entered the mostly tepid ’90s.